jd-becerra/nand2tetris-Chess/README.md

 **BE CAREFUL:** The game does not enforce any prohibitions, so you can move pieces to any position on the chessboard, even if it doesn't make any sense.

 # Running the Program
-You can run the game locally using the software provided in the Nand2Tetris course, or you can use the web IDE.
+You can run the game locally using the software provided in the Nand2Tetris course, or you can use the web IDE (recommended).

 More info: [Nand2Tetris Software](https://www.nand2tetris.org/software)